 1 pound bottom round beef roast, cut into 1-inch cubes, all visible fat discarded

 1 large russet potato, cut into 1/2-inch pieces (about 2 cups)

 1 medium sweet potato, cut into 1/2-inch pieces (about 2 cups)

 10 ounces frozen pearl onions

 1 cup water

 3/4 teaspoon dried thyme

-Cut the sweet potato into 1/2-inch dice and thinly slice carrots.
-Add the sweet potato and carrots into the slow cooker bowl over the meat.
-Top with the pearl onions, diced tomatoes, beef broth, water, thyme, salt, and pepper.
+Add the sweet potato and carrots to the slow cooker.
+Top with the onions, tomatoes, broth, water, thyme, and pepper.

 Keep it Healthy: If you can't find bottom round beef roast for this beef stew, go for another lean cut of beef like bottom eye roast or top round.
-Sometimes grocery stores will also sell meat labeled as "stew meat" just be sure it is lean.
+You can also use stew meat, but be sure it's lean.

-Tip: Trying to get this beef stew going before work in the morning?
-Do a majority of the prep work the evening before, cutting up the beef, sweet potato, and carrots.
-Save the potato chopping for right before adding into the slow cooker because it will discolor if cut in advance.
+Tip: To save time in the morning, do some of the prep work the evening before, such as cutting up the beef and carrots.
+Wait to chop the potato until right before adding it to the slow cooker; it will discolor if cut in advance.